 Whether we like it or not, cloud technology is here to stay.
-Not only is it changing the landscape of IT and recreational data-sharing, but it is redefining a new generation of accounting software.
-Though shifting to a cloud-based software isn’t right for every business and individual, there are several reasons you may want to explore this possibility.
+Not only is it changing the landscape of IT and recreational data-sharing, but it is redefining a new generation of cloud accounting software.
+Though shifting to a cloud-based solution isn’t right for every business and individual, there are several reasons you may want to explore this possibility.

 The most obvious and convenient difference between standard and cloud-based accounting software concerns accessibility.
 The cloud enables instant access to real-time data regardless of your location or device.
 Additionally, when using popular programs like Excel, manual work-arounds and data manipulation are often necessary for required, on-time output.
 In switching to a cloud-based software, you can access the most recent data, allowing you to monitor and present accurate information.